milanaryal/milanaryal.github.io/_posts/2015/2015-01-15-9-important-tips-for-better-site-seo-ranking.md

 <ol>
 <li>Have your full business address in html on the footer of every page.</li>
 <li>Upload a geositemap to Google's Webmaster Tools.</li>
 <li>Mark up your site using microdata.
-Here's a handy tool to help you <a href="http://www.geositemapgenerator.com/input" rel="nofollow">create your geo markup</a>.</li>
+Here's a handy tool to help you <a rel="nofollow" href="http://www.geositemapgenerator.com/input">create your geo markup</a>.</li>
 <li>Include your city name/location in your page titles.
 This is a proven factor in Google Places ranking.</li>
 </ol>